 If the applicant replies by arguing convincingly that the "completely contained" requirement is satisfied, the examination will be continued as normal with the missing parts and with the original filing date.

-If the applicant does not reply in due time to the communication informing him of the impending re-dating of the application, the application is deemed to be withdrawn (Art.
+If the applicant does applicants do not reply in due time to the communication informing him them of the impending re-dating of the application, the application is deemed to be withdrawn (Art.
 94(4)).

 If the applicant opts to withdraw the subsequently filed missing parts, the re-dating of the application will be deemed not to have been made (see also B‑XI, 2.1).
 The examiner will continue the examination procedure as normal with the original filing date, but without the missing parts (see also F‑III, 10).

-If the applicant does not agree with the finding, he may (within two months (Rule 132(2)) request an appealable decision on the matter.
-In this case, the examining division will issue a reasoned decision, informing the applicant of the new date of filing, of the reasons for the re-dating and (where appropriate) of the detrimental effect of the re-dating on the claimed priority right.
+If applicants do the applicant does not agree with the finding, theyhe may (within two months (Rule 132(2)) request an appealable decision on the matter.
+In this case, the examining division will issue a reasoned decision, informing the applicants applicant of the new date of filing, of the reasons for the re-dating and (where appropriate) of the detrimental effect of the re-dating on the claimed priority right.
 This decision will allow a separate appeal according to Art.
 106(2).

 Once the period for filing an appeal has expired without an appeal being filed, the examiner will resume examination on the basis of the new date of filing.
 Note that the EESR may contain documents which could become relevant as a result of the re-dating.

-If the applicant files an appeal in due time, competence for the file passes to the board of appeal for reviewing the decision on the accordance of a filing date.
+If applicants file the applicant files an appeal in due time, competence for the file passes to the board of appeal for reviewing the decision on the accordance of a filing date.
 While the case is pending before the board of appeal, the examining division will not continue substantive examination.
-Once the board of appeal has issued a decision, the file will be returned to the examiner, who will be bound on this point by the decision of the Board (Art.
+Once the board of appeal has issued a decision, the file will be returned to the examining division examiner, which who will be bound on this point by the decision of the board Board (Art.
 111(2)).
-He will then resume examination on the basis of the filing date fixed by the Board.
+It He will then resume examination on the basis of the filing date fixed by the board Board.